Previously, we’ve talked about how business agility can increase your company’s bottom line by:

 Focusing on the end-user and their experience gives a company a common set of goals.
 These goals within an organization allow a team to be both more efficient and effective.
 This intrinsically creates a sense of camaraderie within a company as its purpose, and its employees’ purpose with it, is clearly defined.
 This then boosts a team’s morale, improving both the company’s output and sense of identity and culture.

-Business agility encourages creation of internal alignment through mechanisms that create cascading objectives through the organizations and ensuring that objectives are clear and measurable.
+Business agility encourages the creation of internal alignment through mechanisms that create cascading objectives through the organizations and ensure that objectives are clear and measurable.
 One popular mechanism for this today is Objectives and Key Results (OKR).
 On the surface, a simple practice that can be hard to implement.
-Another great place to check out is Jon Smarts OK NOTOK OKRs talk.
+Another great place to check out is Jon Smart’s OK NOTOK OKRs talk.

 External alignment